lnksz/personio-attendance-import/README.md

 BUT one can simpy generate a uuid1 for the day and create it immediately with the periods, IF there isn't already a UUID assigned for that day.

-**Hot to get the id for the day if there is already on???
+**How to get the id for the day if there is already on???
 Good question!**